akaliutau/gcp-grimoire/cert/gpa/08_cloud_storage.md

+# FUSE

+[Filesystem in Userspace (FUSE)](https://github.com/GoogleCloudPlatform/gcsfuse/) is a framework for exposing a filesystem to the Linux kernel.
+Note: Cloud Storage FUSE is _not_ a filesystem like NFS.
+It does not implement a filesystem or a hierarchical directory structure.
+It does interpret / characters in filenames as directory delimiters.

+Cloud Storage FUSE is useful when you want to move files easily back and forth between Cloud Storage and a Compute Engine VM, a local server, or your development device using filesystem commands instead of `gsutil` commands or the cloud console.

 # Requester Pays model

 Whenever a user accesses a Cloud Storage resource such as a bucket or object, there are charges associated with making and executing the request.
 Such charges include: